layumi/CISC3021-Multimedia-Forensics-and-Security/Lab9-DataAug/README.md

 https://github.com/aleju/imgaug

+## 5. Thinking.
-**Think why most data augmentation will compromise the performance.**
+**Why most data augmentation will compromise the performance?
+Do you still remember the bar chart in steganalysis.**